Latin 102 - Lingua Latina

 Texts

-Our text will be Lingua Latina I (Familia Romana).
+Our required texts will be Lingua Latina I (Familia Romana) and its supplemental commentary and grammar Lingua Latina, A College Companian.
 A Latin-English dictionary is required (the New College Latin-English Dictionary is in the campus bookstore, but any good dictionary will do).
-Our systematic grammar will be the introductory Cambridge Student's Latin Grammar.
-The Latin-English dictionary and systematic grammar are essentialomit them at your peril!
-For students lacking a strong foundation in English grammar, English Grammar for Students of Latin is available in the campus bookstore.
+A systematic grammar is recommended (the introductory Cambridge Student's Latin Grammar is quite good).
+For students lacking a strong foundation in English grammar, English Grammar for Students of Latin is essential.
+It is available in the campus bookstore or on-line.

 On-Line Resources: